MarjanHaghighi/week11/README.md

 # week11
-week11: Working with GitHub Actions
+week11: Working with GitHub Actions.
-Checking the tfsec in staging branch
+Checking the tfsec in staging branch.